 The cancellation policy that pairs with deposits

 A deposit without a clear cancellation policy creates conflict.
-A deposit with a clear, fair policy creates trust.
-The default policy we recommend:
+A deposit with a visible policy sets expectations.
+One possible starting structure is:

 Publish this policy on the booking page before the client commits, in your confirmation email, and again in the day-before reminder.
 The goal is zero surprise.
-If a client cancels at the 2-hour mark and is shocked at the policy, you failed to communicate — not them.
+If a client cancels at the deadline and is surprised by the policy, the policy was not visible enough.

 Common deposit mistakes that lose bookings